emarberg/involution-braid-relations/README.md

 # Braid relations for involution words in Coxeter groups

-The code in this repository implements the algorithms described in the paper "Braid relations for involution words in affine Coxeter groups," available online at
+The code in this repository implements the algorithms described in the note "Braid relations for involution words in affine Coxeter groups," available online at

 https://arxiv.org/abs/1703.10437.